zjsteyn/SADiLaR-Handbook/index.rst

 `The South African Centre for Digital Languages <https://www.sadilar.org/>`_ The South African Centre for Digital Language Resources (SADiLaR) is a national centre supported by the Department of Science and Innovation (DSI).
 SADiLaR has an enabling function, with a focus on all official languages of South Africa, supporting research and development in the domains of language technologies and language-related studies in the humanities and social sciences.
 SADiLaR employees, workshop hosts, collaborators, and learners must be prepared to follow our `Code of Conduct <https://www.sadilar.org/index.php/proposals-and-workshops/request-a-workshop/code-of-conduct>`_.

-This website is based on `The Carpentries Hanbook <https://www.sadilar.org/index.php/proposals-and-workshops/request-a-workshop/code-of-conduct>`_.
+This website is based on `The Carpentries Handbook <https://www.sadilar.org/index.php/proposals-and-workshops/request-a-workshop/code-of-conduct>`_.

 .. toctree::